Prosecco and Petals

 It is traditional to give a small gesture, and the price of options ranges enormously to suit all budgets.
 However, if you decide to go against this tradition, do make sure to include a thoughtful thank you in the groom’s speech.

 Bridal party gifts should either be given on the wedding morning or as the groom gives the thank-you speech.
-To save time at the wedding breakfast, it is recommended to give groomsmen and bridesmaids gift when getting ready.
+To save time at the wedding breakfast, it is recommended to provide groomsmen and bridesmaids gifts when getting ready.
 This will also mean you can give each person individual appreciation.

 It is an excellent touch to provide parent presents at breakfast, so everyone gives them a little attention.
 Normally for ease, it is recommended to ask a bridesmaid or groomsmen to give the presents out when prompted in the speech.

-Bridesmaid thank you gifts do not need to cost the earth; budgeting between £12-£20 is very reasonable to get a nice item of jewellery or a small keepsake.
+Bridesmaid thank you gifts do not need to cost the earth; budgeting between £12-£20 is very reasonable to get a beautiful item of jewellery or a small keepsake.